 In his book, Rest: Why You Get More Done When You Work Less, Silicon Valley consultant Alex Soojung-Kim Pang says you have to make time for rest, otherwise: "If your work is your self, when you cease to work, you cease to exist."

 In which case, have interests outside of work.
 Make the most of your evenings and weekends.
-Introduce at least one fresh social event or hobby during the week to have something to look forward to rather than another night in front of the telly.
+Introduce one new social event or hobby during the week to have something to look forward.

 5. Consider the reasons why you even went solo

-Still struggling to fall back in love with your business?
-It's easy to forget why we launched our own venture.
+Are you still struggling to fall back in love with your business?
+It's easy to forget why we launched our venture.
 For me, I got sick of working for someone else.
 I wanted more freedom, more time to do my own thing.
-I'm someone who gets bored easily, so entrepreneurship suits me perfectly as no two days are ever the same.
+I'm someone who gets bored quickly, so entrepreneurship suits me perfectly as no two days are ever the same.
 I never look at the clock.
 And I make way more money.
 Life is sweet.
 It's good to remember why I launched my business.
-It keeps me focused when my
+It keeps me focused.

-David Sedgwick, founder of Studio DBD agrees: "During the tough times, of which there can be many, I really try to re-evaluate why I’m doing this.
-It’s important to take stock.
-Take a few days to really ask yourself some difficult and searching questions.
+David Sedgwick, founder of Studio DBD agrees: "During the tough times, of which there can be many, I try to re-evaluate why I’m doing this.
+It’s essential to take stock.
+Take a few days to ask yourself some difficult and searching questions.

-...In fact, book a holiday at least four times a year.
+Book a holiday at least four times a year.
 That way, you always have something to look forward to.
 We're not saying that you should wish your life away.
 It's just that holidays are so important when you run a business.
 They revitalise you.
 Refresh you.
 They remind you of all of the above and more.
-And having a holiday to look forward to is very motivating and will certainly help you get through those inevitable hard times.
+And having a holiday to look forward to is very motivating and will undoubtedly help you get through those inevitable hard times.

-Tokyo-based illustrator Andrew Joyce thinks you should always plan breaks into your routine: "Take time away from whatever regular practice you have to recharge.
-Whether that's a side project, a research trip or even a cup of coffee and a book.
-Make it a habit to step back and appreciate the flexibility of being an entrepreneur and give yourself the opportunity to reinvigorate the passion for your business."
+Tokyo-based illustrator Andrew Joyce thinks you should always plan breaks into your routine: "Take time away from whatever regular practice you have to recharge whether that's a side project, a research trip or even a cup of coffee and a book.
+Make it a habit to step back and appreciate the flexibility of being an entrepreneur and allow yourself to reinvigorate the passion for your business."